kacper-weglarz/kacper-weglarz.github.io/README.md

 ## 💼 About Me

-I've built several projects from scratch including real-time multiplayer games, physics simulations, and interactive GUI applications.
+I've built several projects from scratch including real-time-CollaborationTool, physics simulations.
 I enjoy solving complex problems through code and learning new technologies hands-on.

 My technical focus includes Spring Boot, JavaFX, server infrastructure, and network administration.
 I'm looking for opportunities to grow as a Java developer and contribute to meaningful projects while completing my military service and studies.